awslabs/multi-model-server/docker/README.md

 ### Cleaning Up

-Now that you have tested it out, you can stop the Docker container.
-The following command with stop the server and delete the container, but retain the Docker image for trying out other models and configurations next.
+Now that you have tested it out, you may stop the Docker container.
+The following command will stop the server and delete the container.
+It will retain the Docker image for trying out other models and configurations later.

 ```bash
 docker rm -f mms